Using custom policies with the Amazon SQS Access Policy Language - Amazon Simple Queue Service

 Using custom policies with the Amazon SQS Access Policy Language

-If you want to allow Amazon SQS access based only on an Amazon Web Services account ID and basic permissions (such as for SendMessage or ReceiveMessage), you don't need to write your own policies.
-You can just use the Amazon SQS AddPermission action.
+To grant basic permissions (such as SendMessage or ReceiveMessage) based only on an Amazon Web Services account ID, you don’t need to write a custom policy.
+Instead, use the Amazon SQS AddPermission action.